-General scholarships are available in both Interior Design and Visual Communication Design.
-These awards are based on a review of student work as an indication of success in their chosen degree program.
-These scholarships are primarily intended for newly admitted students.
-Decisions as to the awarding of a scholarship are typically made in January of the year that a student begins study at Winthrop, with the possibility of some additional awards being distributed just prior to the Fall semester.
-Please contact the department office or consult the department website for more information.
+Scholarships are available for students majoring in both Interior Design and Visual Communication.
+Dean's Meritorious Scholarships (DMS) are valued at \$500 and are intended for new incoming and transfer students.
+DMS are awarded based on a review of student design work by a faculty committee and are good for the first year of study at Winthrop.
+Additionally, endowed foundation scholarships and awards are available and are awarded to continuing students and graduating seniors based on a variety of criteria.
+The specific criteria for the award(s) and amount varies depending on the program of study and classification of the award.
+Decisions as to the awarding of a scholarship are typically made beginning in January of the year that a student begins study at Winthrop, with the possibility of some additional awards being distributed just prior to the Fall semester.
+Contact the department office or consult the department website for more information.